Al Seiden

 He won a gold medal in basketball with Team USA in the 1957 Maccabiah Games, and was the top scorer in the tournament.

 In 1959, Seiden led the Redmen to the NIT title as the unseeded 17–9 squad upset the field to win a tournament that was then seen as prestigious as the NCAA tournament.
 Seiden capped his senior season by being named a consensus second team All-American and won the Haggerty Award as the top player in the New York City metro area.

 After his college career ended, Seiden was drafted in the second round of the 1959 NBA draft by the St. Louis Hawks.
 He failed to make the roster, and played for the next few years in the Eastern Professional Basketball League and in 1961 with the Pittsburgh Rens of the American Basketball League.
+He would also play semi-professionally and in the summer, notably playing with indicted CCNY point-shaving scandal players Eddie Gard and Jack Molinas, the latter of whom would also be involved with the 1961 NCAA University Division men's basketball gambling scandal as well.

-Seiden died on May 3, 2008 of complications from stroke.
+Seiden died on May 3, 2008, of complications from stroke.

 In March 2011, he was inducted into the National Jewish Sports Hall of Fame.